pedrorfpacheco/sismd/README.md

 The Parallel Garbage Collector runs on multiple threads.
 As such, it is recommended for multicore systems.
-It is designed to reduce CPU time spent on garbage collection, being ideal for applications with little user interaction.
+It is designed to reduce CPU time spent on garbage collection, being ideal for long-running background tasks.

 #### G1 Garbage Collector